 Destinations!
 Germany: Marburg

-The University of Wisconsin-Stevens Point has sponsored culture and language programs of study/travel in Germany since 1971.
-For students of German, who seek to live the language they are learning, who seek language education that transcends the boundaries of the classroom, the spring semester in Marburg offers the opportunity to experience Europe, Germany and especially the Philipps-Universität along with the atmosphere and beauty of one of Germany’s oldest university towns.
-Strengthen your knowledge about Germany and increase your proficiency in German while studying with outstanding German instructors.
+For students of German, who seek to live the language they are learning, who seek language education that transcends the boundaries of the classroom, the spring semester in Marburg offers the opportunity to experience Germany and especially the Philipps-Universität along with the atmosphere and beauty of one of Germany’s oldest university towns.
+Strengthen your knowledge of Germany and increase your proficiency in German while studying with outstanding language instructors.
 Enjoy living in the university community and having daily association with German students.
 Marburg’s central location makes it ideal for trips to other German cities (e.g. Frankfurt, Heidelberg, Cologne, Aachen) and other regions.

 Application Deadline: April 1, for guaranteed consideration; though late applications are very often accepted.
-Please check with the International Programs Office for available space.
+Please check with the Office of International Education for available space.

 Go to the Applications page to find out how to get an application.